 Since the monument had been built first, the animation process was one of discovery, finding the most interesting camera moves possible.
 Over 200 camera moves were created and cut down to just 27 shots in the animatic.
 These shots told the story perfectly and were composed to allow room for the titles.

 Our look development process explored different types of marble, various lighting scenarios and different times of day.

 The typography was designed to be classic and elegant to evoke the spirit of Greco Roman Sculpture.

 Every shot is scrutinized for imperfections as well as refining the depth for stereo.

-After several rounds of exploration, Marvel wanted the type to be a direct continuation of the first film.
-While the first film’s type rotates towards camera, that motion is continued here by rotating away from camera.
+After several rounds of exploration, Marvel Studios wanted the type to be a direct continuation of the first film.
+While the first film’s type rotates towards the camera, that motion is continued here by rotating away from the camera.
 They also chose to have “Age of Ultron” overtake the “Avengers” type.
-After combining these two main ideas, Perception used a marble texture for “Avengers” to mimic what had been done for the Main-On-End Titles and a vibranium texture for “Age of Ultron” to mimic the robot’s actual material.
+After combining these two main ideas, we used a marble texture for “Avengers” to mimic what had been done for the Main-On-End Titles and a vibranium texture for “Age of Ultron” to mimic the robot’s actual material.